nicamoq/SuroADB/README.md

 <strong>SuroADB!Beta.exe</strong>

 <p style="color:tomato;font:Roboto Thin;">Basically the latest version of SuroADB Beta, but without the pre-compiled adb resources.
 This can<br>be delivered on-the-fly to the new SuroADB BETA Update UI without additional manual download in this page.
-When downloaded and succesfully set up, SuroADB will automatically start this version.</p>
+When downloaded and succesfully set up with the BETA UI, SuroADB will automatically start this version.</p>

 <strong>SuroADB.exe</strong>